What are the Types of Marketplaces

 C2C and C2B marketplaces

 Both B2B and B2C are intuitive concepts for us, but the idea of C2C is different.
 What does a consumer to consumer eCommerce model look like?
 Built mainly because of the growing consumer confidence in eCommerce sales, these platforms allow customers to buy, trade and sell products in exchange for a small fee paid to the platform.
 However, starting a C2C marketplace requires careful planning.
 Many auctions and classified sites have opened following the success of platforms like Craiglist and eBay but closed down due to its unsustainable business model.
 Another type of marketplace is C2B eCommerce where consumer sells goods and services to businesses and is roughly similar to a sole proprietorship serving a bigger business.
-Reverse auctions or service providing platforms like TaskRabbit, Upwork and common blog monetization techniques like affiliate marketing and Google AdSense comes under this category.
+Reverse auctions or service marketplaces like TaskRabbit, Upwork and common blog monetization techniques like affiliate marketing and Google AdSense comes under this category.

 Government or public administrations eCommerce

 Now that we have discussed primarily on eCommerce retail platforms, we will talk about another type of structure where the government or public administration conducting transactions with consumers and businesses.
 B2B or B2A are marketplaces for a business whose clients are solely government or types of public administration.
 The popular examples include Synergetics Inc that offers contractors and services for government bodies.
-C2G or C2A are typically individuals paying the government for taxes or tuition fee to universities.
+C2G or C2A are typically individuals paying the government for taxes or tuition fees to universities.

 Types of eCommerce business revenue models